 One of the earliest examples of successful religious activism is the Metropolitan Community Church (MCC), founded in Los Angeles by Troy Perry in 1968 to give LGBTQ people a place to worship and organize.
 Perry’s church had a strong activist ethos from its inception, and Perry himself would go to places where atrocities against Gay people were committed to show his support for survivors and members of the community.
 Under Reverend Brent Hawkes, The MCC in Toronto helped bring about the legalization of same-sex marriages in Canada.
 In 2001, Hawkes conducted Gay weddings while wearing a bulletproof vest and under the watchful eye of a police escort, a reversal of the police-as-oppressors to police-as-protectors.

 Since the founding of the MCC, there have been movements to champion the rights of Gay people in every major religion, such as the Al-Fatiha Foundation for Gay Muslims, the Gay Buddhist Sangha, and the Zoroastrian GLBT-Straight Alliance.
-Growing visibility and acceptance of Gay people have inspired anti-Gay religious activism and ex-gay movements, especially among Fundamentalist Christians worldwide, which in turn has brought forth ex-ex-gay organizations.
+Growing visibility and acceptance of Gay people inspired anti-Gay religious activism and ex-gay movements, especially among Fundamentalist Christians worldwide, which in turn brought forth ex-ex-gay organizations.